 - mammary duct ectasia, known as a blocked milk duct

 - prolactinoma, a noncancerous tumor of the pituitary gland

 - underactive thyroid gland

 - breast cancer

 If you do have breast cancer, the discharge will probably only come from one breast.
-You’ll likely have a lump in your breast, too.
+You may have a lump in your breast, too.

 Nipple discharge is usually nothing to worry about.
-Still, because it can be a sign of breast cancer, see your doctor to have it checked out.
+Still, because it can be a sign of breast cancer, it’s worth having a doctor check it out.
 It’s especially important to see a doctor if:

 - you have a lump in your breast

-- you have nipple changes (such as crusting or color change)
+- you have nipple or skin changes, such as crusting or color change

 - you have pain in your breast or other symptoms of breast cancer